 We believe that behaviour expectations can be modelled by supportive adults, and that children can EVOLVE in their behavioural culture by observing high-quality examples throughout our school.
 Children who evolve their behaviour and learn from experience go on to become more resilient and help others to grow with them along their Delph Side journey.

-Our values were created by staff, pupils, governors and school council were consulted in a collaborative process to select ENJOY, EMBRACE and EVOLVE, along with key attributes which feed into our values:
+Our values were created by staff, pupils and governors who collaborated to select ENJOY, EMBRACE and EVOLVE, along with key attributes which feed into our values:

 - Positivity

 - Resilience

 - Empathy

 - Belief

 - Trust

 - Nurture

 - Community

 - Respect

 - Voice

 - Responsibility

 - Honesty

 School Leadership